Trump's Cabinet picks face questions from both parties; McConnell 'confident'

-After easily confirming President Donald Trump's picks to lead the departments of Defense and Homeland Security, the Senate is expected to vote Monday on Kansas GOP Rep. Mike Pompeo's nomination as CIA director.
-But the chamber’s Republican and Democratic leaders this weekend offered sharply different perspectives about the future of the president’s other Cabinet nominees.
+The Senate is expected on Monday to hold its confirmation vote on President Trump’s pick for CIA director, Kansas GOP Rep. Mike Pompeo.
+But the chamber’s Republican and Democratic leaders this weekend offered sharply different perspectives about the future of the president’s 20-plus Cabinet nominees.

-Top Senate Democrats on Friday postponed Pompeo’s vote, saying they wouldn’t rush through the conformation process for Trump and his fellow Republicans who control Congress.
+Top Senate Democrats on Friday postponed Pompeo’s vote saying they wouldn’t rush through the conformation process for Trump and fellow Republicans who control Congress.

-Senate Majority Leader Chuck Schumer, D-N.Y. told CNN’s “State of the Union” on Sunday that several of Trump’s remaining nominees will be subject to “a thorough debate.”
+Senate Majority Leader Chuck Schumer told CNN’s “State of the Union” on Sunday that several of Trump’s remaining nominees will be subject to “a thorough debate.”

 However, Senate Democrats have little chance of blocking a confirmation unless some chamber Republicans defect.

-Senate Republicans have a 52-48 majority and need only a simple majority of 51 to confirm a Cabinet nominee.
+Senate Republicans have a 52-to-48 majority and need only a simple majority of 51 to confirm a nominee.

-Senate Majority Leader Mitch McConnell, R-Ky., expressed confidence Sunday about having enough votes to get all of Trump’s nominees confirmed.
+Senate Majority Leader Mitch McConnell expressed confidence Sunday about having enough votes to get all of Trump’s nominees confirmed.

-“I believe we’ll be able to confirm the president’s entire Cabinet,” McConnell told “Fox News Sunday.”
+“I believe we’ll be able to confirm the president’s entire Cabinet,” the Kentucky Republican told “Fox News Sunday.”
 “I’m optimistic.”

-The prospects for former ExxonMobil CEO Rex Tillerson becoming secretary of state improved this weekend when two influential Republican senators expressed support, after wavering over Tillerson’s past professional ties to Russia.
+The prospects for former ExxonMobil CEO Rex Tillerson becoming secretary of state improved this weekend when two influential Republican senators expressed support, after having waivered over Tillerson’s past professional ties to Russia.

 "Though we still have concerns about his past dealings with the Russian government and President Vladimir Putin, we believe that Mr. Tillerson can be an effective advocate for U.S. interests," Sens.
-John McCain, R-Ariz., and Lindsey Graham, R-S.C., said in a joint statement.
+John McCain, Arizona, and Lindsey Graham, South Carolina, said in a joint statement.

-Tillerson also faces a vote Monday, this one before the Senate Foreign Relations Committee.
+Tillerson also faces a vote Monday, before the Senate Foreign Relations Committee.

-McCain, Graham and fellow Sen. Marco Rubio, R-Fla., have questioned whether Tillerson has too many conflicts of interests to champion U.S. policy abroad, especially in Russia.
+McCain, Graham and fellow GOP Sen. Marco Rubio, Florida, have questioned whether Tillerson has too many conflicts of interests to champion U.S. policy abroad, especially in Russia.

 As CEO of ExxonMobil, Tillerson spoke out against U.S. sanctions levied on Moscow following its annexation of Ukraine's Crimean Peninsula in 2014.
 The penalties cost the energy giant hundreds of millions of dollars.

-The episode became even more of a concern after the U.S. intelligence community concluded Russia meddled in the presidential campaign to help Trump defeat Democrat Hillary Clinton in the White House race.
+The episode became even more of a concern after the U.S. intelligence community concluded Russia meddled in the presidential election to help Trump defeat Democrat Hillary Clinton in the White House race.

 McCain and Graham are not on the Foreign Relations committee, like Rubio.
-However all three will cast a final vote on the Tillerson nomination if he gets enough votes in the committee, which has 11 Republicans and 10 Democrats.
+However all three will cast a final vote on the Tillerson nomination, if he gets enough votes Monday in the committee, which has 11 Republicans and 10 Democrats.

 Graham told CBS' "Face the Nation" that he was persuaded to back Tillerson after they met privately.
 According to Graham, Tillerson told him "when America doesn't lead, other people will, and the vacuum is always filled by bad actors.
 He said that we have to have a foreign policy that engages the world.
 We need to lead from the front."